Azure/kubeflow-labs/7-distributed-tensorflow/README.md

 However, Kubernetes makes this process much easier:
 On AKS, you can spin up new VMs with a single command: [`az aks scale`](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az-aks-scale)

-Setting up the training, however, is drastically simplified with Kubernetes and `TFJob`.
+Setting up the training, however, is drastically simplified with Kubernetes, KubeFlow and `TFJob`.

 ### Overview of `TFJob` distributed training